 Portable Bunkhouse or Container Cabin

-Modified shipping containers provide safe and comfortable living environments in the outdoors.
-The small, foundation-free footprint of shipping container structures makes them ideal for sensitive ecosystems that are bar permanent structures.
+Sturdy enough for frequent relocation, modified shipping containers provide safe and comfortable living environments in the outdoors.
+The small, foundation-free footprint of shipping container structures makes them ideal for sensitive ecosystems that bar permanent structures.

 Employees for the Park Service and Fish and Wildlife departments often spend weeks in the wilderness.
 A shipping container cabin is the perfect outpost for employees and seasonal workers to cook a hot meal, take a shower, and sleep in a comfortable environment protected from the outdoors.